 To date, Canada refuses to prosecute VW and has taken its side in court.

 VW arguably violated rules under the Canadian Environmental Protection Act (CEPA) for selling 105,000 rigged vehicles in Canada.
 These violations add up to a minimum of $105 billion in fines unless VW would choose to settle.

-That’s why we at Environmental Defence (EDC) and our colleagues from the Canadian Association of Physicians for the Environment (CAPE), represented by Ecojustice, have launched a legal case against the federal government to ensure a meaningful, effective and transparent investigation of the crimes committed by VW.
+That’s why we at Environmental Defence (EDC), represented by Ecojustice, have launched a legal case against the federal government to ensure a meaningful, effective and transparent investigation of the crimes committed by VW.

 Fines paid by Volkswagen*